Skip to main content

-Menstruation and Menstruation Disorders
+Menstruation and menstruation disorders

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Periods and Period Problems article more useful, or one of our other health articles.
+You may find the Periods and period problems article more useful, or one of our other health articles.

 Normal menstruation is the monthly cycle of blood loss per vagina, resulting from the breakdown of the uterine lining when implantation of a fertilised ovum does not occur.
 Menstruation is not a sign of ovulation but of the fact that the hormonal controls and the reproductive tract's responses to it work.
 The female reproductive system consists of the ovaries, Fallopian tubes, uterus, vagina and the vulva.

 The onset of menstruation in girls is known as the menarche and the menstrual cycle continues until the menopause.
-Normal menstrual loss is about 5-80 ml per day for 4-5 days per month.[1]
-The amount of blood loss varies between individuals but tends to get heavier with age.
+Normal menstrual loss is about 5-80 ml per day for 4-5 days per month.1 The amount of blood loss varies between individuals but tends to get heavier with age.
 A cycle may last between 21-35 days.

 • Puberty is a process of maturation of the sexual and secondary sexual characteristics, with menarche as a step within that process.